redbaty/PIN/README.md

 # PIN
-PIN, or package installer aims to help massive repetitive programs installation, very similar to chocolatey but most importantly with offline support.
+PIN or package installer, aims to help massive repetitive programs installation, very similar to chocolatey but most importantly with offline support.

 [To the release page !](https://github.com/redbaty/PIN/releases)

 # Usage
 When PIN is executed it will
-* Search through its base directory for .iap files.
+* Search through its launch directory for .iap files.
-* Sort them by "InstallationIndex"
+* Sort packages by "InstallationIndex"
 * Execute them using the desired arguments and the compatible plataform. (x86 / x64)

 # Translations